×

 Lift and Shift vs. Full Migration: Lift and Shift is preferred over complete migration because it allows for a quicker cloud transition without requiring extensive modifications.
 It helps avoid disruption by speeding up the migration process and using fewer resources.

 Lift and Shift Compared to Spare Part Replacement: Lift and Shift has a more integrated approach than spare part replacement, where the whole application stack is moved to the cloud.
-It makes the process smoother and does not expose other compatibility issues related to spare parts use.
+It makes the process smoother and does not expose other compatibility issues related to the use of spare parts.

 Lift and Shift vs. Status Quo: The proper establishment of Lift and Shift, and the preference to avoid the status quo, allows organizations to see the benefits of cloud computing, including scalability, flexibility, and improved security, even while also allowing for the modernization of their IT infrastructure to remain relevant in a changing technology landscape.